NachtRaveVL/Simple-SolarTracker-Arduino/README.md

   * Import string decode functions are pre-optimized with minimum spanning trie for ultra-fast text parsing & reduced loading times.
 * Supports interval-based sensor data publishing and system event logging to MQTT IoT broker (for further IoT-integrated processing) or to external storage in .csv/.txt format (/w date in filename, segmented daily).
   * Can be extended to work with other JSON-based Web APIs or Client-like derivatives (for DB storage or server-endpoint support).
-  * Can add a piezo buzzer for audible system warning/failure alerting (TODO), or a display for current readings & recent logging messages.
+  * Can add a piezo buzzer for audible system warning/failure alerting (TODO), or a display for current readings & recent logging messages (TODO).
 * Enabled GUI works with a large variety of common Arduino-compatible LCD/OLED/TFT displays, touchscreens, matrix keypads, analog joysticks, rotary encoders, and momentary buttons (support by [tcMenu](https://github.com/davetcc/tcMenuLib)).
   * Contains at-a-glance system overview screen and interactive menu system for system configuration, sensor calibration, and more (TODO).
   * Critical system configuration menus can be pin-coded to prevent setup tampering, thus still allowing informational-screen/read-only access.